anh-tong/anh-tong.github.io/_posts/2021-09-15-application_machine_learning.md

 This section will  focus on presenting the connection between stochastic optimization and stochastic calculus.
 The content of this section follows closely <a href="http://maxim.ece.illinois.edu/pubs/columbia.pdf">the slides</a> by Maxim Raginsky.

-Stochastic optimization is one of the most well-known methods in machine.
+Stochastic optimization is one of the most well-known methods in machine learning.
 The method tries to miminizing a function by updating the function parameters in the inverse direction of its gradient.
 It does not have access to the full gradient but a noisy gradient which is usually computed from a small bactch of data.
 So because of this noisy gradient, stochastic calculus probably is a right tool.

 <!-- TODO: the slides seems focusing on gradient descent -->